awslabs/multi-model-server/docs/management_api.md

 * runtime - the runtime for the model custom service code.
 This value will override runtime in MANIFEST.json if present.
 The default value is `PYTHON`.
 * batch_size - the inference batch size.
 The default value is `1`.
 * max_batch_delay - the maximum delay for batch aggregation.
 The default value is 100 milliseconds.
-* initial_worker - the number of initial workers to create.
+* initial_workers - the number of initial workers to create.
 The default value is `0`.
 MMS will not run inference until there is at least one work assigned.
 * synchronous - whether or not the creation of worker is synchronous.
 The default value is false.
 MMS will create new workers without waiting for acknowledgement that the previous worker is online.

 ```bash